galmw/JewelPop/README.md

 # JewelPop
-A 'Bejeweld'-themed game I made in a pygame project
+A 'Bejeweld'-themed game I made in a pygame project during MEET summer of 2012.